centrifugal/centrifuge-swift/README.md

 Add the line `github "centrifugal/centrifuge-swift"` to your `Cartfile`.
 Then run `carthage update`.

+### Swift Package Manager

+SwiftCentrifuge is compatible with SPM.
+If you get a warning complaining about missing pc file, you may need to install `pkg-config`.
+On macOS, this can be achieved with `brew install pkg-config`.

 ### Manual

 Clone the repo and drag files from `Sources` folder into your Xcode project.